In a Nutshell:

 Now for the weirdness.

-For reasons unknown, Osaki decided that what would really round out this chair would be to attach a wired remote to it.
+For reasons unknown, Osaki decided that attaching a wired remote to this chair would really complete it.

-Granted, the remote has a 59” long cable, so it’s long enough that it will almost never be an issue, but – a wired remote?
+Granted, the remote has a 59” long cable, so it’s long enough to be an issue rarely, but is it a wired remote?
 Really?

 It just feels strange.
-And in fact, it probably cost as much, if not more, to include this retro element as it would have to include a standard wireless remote like almost everything else runs on these days.
+It would probably cost as much, if not more, to include this retro element than a standard wireless remote, as almost everything else runs on these days.

 We honestly don’t get it.